Data Management and Sharing Online Training

 Step2: Click on the ‘Open Non JHED login’ link, and then enter these credentials in order to login:

-Once you have logged in, select a training course that you want to take from the list below and you will be led to a Course Overview page.
+Once you have logged in, select a training course that you want to take from the list above and you will be led to a Course Overview page.

 Contact us if you have any trouble logging in/viewing our online courses.